JohnL3/churnometer/README.md

 * In addition, present cluster profile; so the person who is attending the prospect can suggest a offer that will bring the prospect to a non churnable customer

 ### Page 4: Project Hypothesis and Validation
-* For each project hypothesis, describe the conclusion on how you validated
+* For each project hypothesis, describe the conclusion and how you validated

 ### Page 5: Predict Churn
-* Evaluation metrics/performance on ChurnClf
-  * For both train and test set: Confusion Matrix and Classification Report
+* Present ML pipeline steps
+* Feature importance
+* Pipeline performance

 ### Page 6: Predict Tenure
-* Evaluation metrics/performance on TenureReg
-  * For both train and test set: R2, RMSE, MSE, MAE
+* Present ML pipeline steps
+* Feature importance
+* Pipeline performance

 ### Page 7: Cluster Analysis
+* Present ML pipeline steps
-* Evaluation metrics/performance on TelcoCluster:  Silhouete score
+* Silhouete score
 * Clusters distribution across Churn levels
 * Relative Percentage (%) of Churn in each cluster
+* Most important features to define a cluster
 * Cluster Profile